 6. Facebook Marketplace

 Of course, I’m going to list Facebook Marketplace here.
-It may not be the most successful platform to sell shoes for cash online, but since it’s free, it might be worth a shot.
+It may not be the most successful platform to sell shoes online, but since it’s free, it might be worth a shot.

 7. Buffalo Exchange

 Buffalo Exchange is an option if you have vintage shoes you don’t want to sell on your own.
-To receive an offer, call ahead, then bring your shoes into one of their stores.
+To receive an offer, call ahead, then bring your shoes to one of their stores.

 They also give you an option to trade for other items.
 Currently, in 21 states, you need to bring a government-issued identity card to sell your shoes to Buffalo Exchange.